localbubble/assignment/README.md

 to override the default port which is 3000 for this app, we could use `process.env.PORT` env variable.

 ## Pipeline Improvement Suggestions:
+### Removal of hard coded port mapping in Dockerfile
+Pass the `process.env.PORT` environment variable to the Dockerfile as an argument during the pipeline.

 ### Refine Build
 The project is build twice in first two stages of the pipeline, we could reduce this to one by making use of the artifacts produced from the first stage, either by using caching or making sure the relevant artifacts created in the first stage are existing in the second stage.